-Written presentations should formally represent the material presented in class, and be 15-20 pages in length (excluding figures or works cited).
-All work must properly cite any relevant materials, including all arguments that are not the original contributions of the group.
+Submissions should be 10-12 pages in length (excluding figures or works cited).
+All work must properly cite any relevant materials, including all arguments that are not the original contributions of the author.
 Failure to properly attribute credit for any cited or utilized material will result in a grade reduction of at least one half letter grade or a maximum of failing the assignment.
-Papers must be emailed to the instructor in .pdf format by the beginning of the class in which the in-class presentation is given.
+Papers must be emailed to the instructor in .pdf format by the date indicated in the syllabus.

-The in-class presentation and written paper will be judged on the thoroughness, accuracy and creativity of the analysis, with works that accurately present the author's arguments and thoughtfully address the additional questions achieving the highest marks.
+The project will be judged on the thoroughness, accuracy and creativity of the analysis, and the appropriate use and application of the relevant scholarship on the topic including materials not discussed in class.
 Additional grading consideration will be given to the technical quality of the materials, including grammar, editing, and clarity.
-After the presentation the class will discuss the works presented, and the material from the presentation may be used on the midterm or final exam.
-Each student will participate in one of the following groups